Generic name: disulfiram [ dye-SUL-fi-ram ]

 What is Antabuse?

-Antabuse (disulfiram) blocks an enzyme that is involved in metabolizing alcohol intake.
-Disulfiram produces very unpleasant side effects when combined with alcohol in the body.
+Antabuse blocks an enzyme that is involved in processing alcohol.
+Disulfiram produces very unpleasant side effects (such as fast heartbeat, chest pain, nausea, dizziness, flushing, and thirst) when combined with alcohol in the body.

 Antabuse is used in certain people with chronic alcoholism.
 This medicine can help keep you from drinking because of the unpleasant side effects that will occur if you consume alcohol while taking Antabuse.

-Antabuse is used together with behavior modification, psychotherapy, and counseling support to help you stop drinking.
+Antabuse is used together with therapy and counseling support to help you stop drinking.
 This medicine is not a cure for alcoholism.

 You should not use Antabuse if you have recently taken metronidazole or paraldehyde, or if you have consumed any foods or products that contain alcohol (mouthwash, cough medicine, cooking wine or vinegar, certain desserts, and others).